lp-wan/archi/schc-architecture.md

 * Rule.
 A description of the header fields to performs compression/decompression, fragmentation/reassembly, SCHC Instances and CORECONF_Management.
 * SCHC Entities.
 A host (Device, Application and Network Gateway) involved in the SCHC process.
 * SCHC Instance.
 The different stages of SCHC in a host.
 Each instance will have its Set of Rules (SoR), based on the profile, the protocols, the device, the behaviour and a Set of Variables (SoV).
 * SCHC Session.
-This layer provides the management of SCHC instances, the SoR of each instance and the dialog between hosts to keep the SCHC synchronization.
+Provides the management of SCHC instances, the SoR of each instance and the dialog between hosts to keep the SCHC synchronization.
 * SoR (Set of rules).
 Group of Rules used in a SCHC Instance.
 The set of rules contains Rules for different nature as compression, no compression, fragmentation, SCHC Instances and CORECONF management.
 * SoV (Set of Variables).
 External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.
 * Core SCHC.
 SCHC entity located upstream in the Network Gateway.